Algebraic cycles on fiber bundles of Leray-Hirsch type: Introduction

 Product varieties can be viewed as trivial fiber bundles.
 An interesting problem is whether the integral Hodge conjecture or Hodge conjecture is true for product varieties if it is true for all factors.
 A. Conte and J. Murre \cite{CM} proved that the Hodge conjecture holds on the product of a smooth threefold and a smooth rational curve.
 F. Hazama \cite{Ha} investigated the algebraic cycles on nonsimple Abelian varieties and then gave an affirmative answer of the Hodge conjecture for the product of two stably nondegenerate Abelian varieties which have no simple components of type IV.
 J. Ram\'{o}n Mar\'{\i} \cite{RM} and T. Shioda \cite{Sh} studied the Hodge conjecture for products of surfaces and products of Fermat varieties respectively.
+Z. Xu \cite{X} proved the Hodge conjecture holds for arbitrary products of generalized Kummer varieties.
 We will consider the following cases from the viewpoint of algebraic fiber bundles. \begin{thm} Let $X$ and $Y$ be smooth complex projective varieties.

 $(1)$ If $H^*(Y,\mathbb{Z})$ is torsion free and algebraic, then $\emph{Hodge}(X\times Y,\mathbb{Z})$ if and only if $\emph{Hodge}(X,\mathbb{Z})$.

 $(2)$ If $H^{p,q}(Y)=0$ for all $p$, $q$ satisfying $p\neq q$ \emph{(}e.g., if $H^*(Y,\mathbb{Q})$ is algebraic\emph{)}, then $\emph{Hodge}(X\times Y,\mathbb{Q})$ if and only if $\emph{Hodge}(X,\mathbb{Q})$ and $\emph{Hodge}(Y,\mathbb{Q})$. \end{thm}